Skip to main content

 DME Loan Closets and Medical Equipment Reuse in Connecticut

-Last updated: 16 April 2026 Bottom Line: Connecticut seniors can often get free or low-cost durable medical equipment (DME), but the help is usually local, not centralized.
-Connecticut does not appear to run one single statewide free DME loan-closet program for older adults, so the fastest path is usually to start with 211 Connecticut, Community … Read more
+Last updated: 27 May 2026 Bottom Line: Connecticut seniors can often find free or low-cost durable medical equipment (DME), but the help is usually local.
+Connecticut does not appear to have one single statewide free DME loan closet for older adults.
+The fastest path is to call 211 Connecticut, call the Aging and Disability Resource … Read more

-DME Loan Closets and Medical Equipment Reuse in Alaska
+DME Loan Closets and Medical Equipment Reuse in Alaska (2026)

 DME Loan Closets and Medical Equipment Reuse in Vermont